logo for strength-and-power-for-volleyball.com

 Don’t try reaching high to block.
 Instead, make your opponents hit over you.
 If they try to hit over you they won’t do it consistently.
 The more you penetrate the less of an angle hitters will have to hit around you.
 Also, the more you block the ball on your opponent’s side of the net, the more likely the ball will come down on their side.

-Volleyball Skills for Effective Communication
+Blocking Volleyball Tips for Effective Communication

-Teams that have good volleyball passing skills will often try to execute a quick offense.
-It’s important for blockers to communicate their blocking responsibilities before the serve.
+Teams that have good passing skills will often try to execute a quick offense.
+It's important for blockers to communicate their blocking responsibilities before the serve.

 Identifying the front row players and setter